Kellogg Social Entrepreneurship Award

 How it works

-Kellogg students who are committed to addressing a social or environmental challenge through a novel, sustainable and well-developed vision engage in two rounds of competition for a $70,000 award and ongoing support from the Levy Social Entrepreneurship Lab.
-In return, they commit to work full time on the venture and share their insights and progress with the Levy Lab.
+Kellogg students who are committed to addressing a social or environmental challenge through a novel, sustainable and well-developed vision engage in two rounds of competition for a $70,000 award and ongoing support from Kellogg Social Impact.
+In return, they commit to work full time on the venture and share their insights and progress.

 All students completing their degree at the end of the respective academic year are eligible to compete, but must demonstrate the willingness to pursue the endeavor full time upon graduation.
 The business entity may take any legal form, but must be independent and autonomous and still in the start-up phase.
 The central mission of the venture must be oriented to make a social impact.

 |Application and 7-12 page overview document (See requirements below)

 ||Email PDF to email@example.com by 5pm CST on May 2, 2016

 Announcement of candidates who advance to the next round